sui-foundation/sips/sips/sip-19.md

 The method submits certificates from the same bundle to consensus altogether, without delay.
 Submission will be through the same Narwhal worker, in the same Batch that is broadcasted to all other workers on the network.
-This requires modification to consensus client (ConsensusAdapter) as well as Narwhal’s BatchMaker, so that they accept a vector of certificates as input.
+This requires modification to consensus client (`ConsensusAdapter`) as well as Narwhal’s `BatchMaker`, so that they accept a vector of certificates as input.

 After including the bundle in the same Batch, we can be certain that if this Batch is getting included in a Header in consensus, its internal ordering will be respected.
 Meanwhile: